 Excellent performance level of 1,350 foot-pounds of torque that can handle most jobs.
 Extremely tough materials in the device.
 Offers 4 power settings to adjust torque.
 Easy-to-use forward and reverse button.
-Minimal vibration during use will prevent you from feeling fatigued.
-Runs quieter than you'd think.
+Quiet with minimal vibration during use to prevent you from feeling fatigued.

 Some questions over longevity if you're going to use it all day long on really tough jobs.